signalorange/orangeMine/README.md

 [ ] Implement a DATUM Gateway container
 [ ] Create a sensors FastAPI container
 [ ] Implement a Prometheus/Grafana exporter
+[ ] Improve performance with an ipvlan/macvlan networking